gtlsgamr/htxyz/content/posts/do_cavemen_dream.md

 Every day I hope they do
 and that all those dreams may come true.
 Just so I can know they lived
-and feel like they had their win.
+and felt like they had their win.
-Just because I never dreamed
+because frankly I could never dream
 of clear skies and peace within.